cavy1050/HAMS/README.md

 - For the module communication protocol definition to see the documentation at: [communication](doc/communication.md)

-- For the module communication protocol
+- For the database definition script to see the site at:[HAMS-DataBase](https://github.com/cavytina/HAMS-DataBase)